WoPoss-project/Pygmalion/README.md

 As detailed above, the semantic maps contain a lot of information.
 Thus, the visual cues that depict each piece of information must be clear and part of the contents of the map must be displayed on user demand.

 The current design is relatively efficient to hold all the information, but enhancements are needed (see [Issues](#issues)).
 Also, the attractiveness of the design could be increased by adding other animation effects like motion (to be completed).

+The possibility to create a “rich” version and a even more synoptic one could be consider.